AckerlyXu/heima/articles/virtual-machines/windows/ps-hybrid-cloud-test-env-lob.md

 Use the CORP\User1 account when prompted to supply domain account credentials for the **Add-Computer** command.

-After restarting, use the Azure portal preview to connect to LOB1 with the CORP\User1 account and password.
+After restarting, use the Azure Portal to connect to LOB1 with the CORP\User1 account and password.

 Next, configure LOB1 for IIS and test access from CLIENT1.